HCL-TECH-SOFTWARE/domino-backup/docs/backup-providers/veeam/install_vss_writer.md

 ```

 ### Configure SSH connection for the "notes" user on the Veeam server

+Note: The public key might not be available yet and will be created in a next step on the Domino server side.

 The public key added in this configuration step will be created in a configuration step on a Windows based Domino server.
 Refer to the section **Domino Server on Windows Veeam configuration**.